How Long Should Marketing Videos Be (2021)?

 How Long Should Videos Be By Type?

-Each type of video requires a different length to get it just right.
-An informational video is likely going to be much shorter than a video demoing your product.
+Each type of video has a different goal to get it right.
+A promo video is likely going to be much shorter than a video demoing your product.
 This keeps your client from getting overwhelmed but also gives you time to provide all the information your client will need.

 This type of video should not exceed a minute in length.
 It is a very short introduction to your business and what you are selling.
 After that, most of the selling is going to be answering questions and explaining the key points of your video in more depth.

 The only time a video in this setting should be longer than a minute is if your client requested more information in a later meeting.
 Then you may show a longer, more in-depth, video that answers questions.
 This is to keep a dialogue of questions and interest going instead of boring them and answering everything they could ask with a video instead of a conversation.

 Think of your promotional video much like a commercial or radio advertisement.
 It should be about a minute long, maybe a little less, and interesting.
 You want something in there that grabs clients and makes them take notice.

 This is a format that many big companies have been using for years and it has been proven to be quite effective.
 You want your video to be short and snappy so that it is memorable but not boring or too much information all at once.
 This is likely a video your customer will be seeing at the start of your working relationship and you do not want to overwhelm them.

 3. Explainer Videos: 90 Seconds or less

 An explainer video is often used after your client shows some interest and asks for more information.
 The goal of this video is to explain your product or services in the simplest terms possible so a sale can be moved forward and there is no confusion.
 Read more here.

 This video can be anywhere from a minute to ninety seconds in length.
 This span of time is enough to expand on information without getting dry or taking up too much time.
 It also allows your clients to form more questions as they gather information.